Combining Apartments in NYC: Everything You Need to Know

 Are you combining horizontally or vertically?
 Horizontal combinations are typically easier, because it can be as simple as knocking through a non-structural wall to make a door-sized opening and removing one kitchen (NYC code only permits one kitchen per apartment, although certain exceptions can be made).

 Vertical combinations (duplexes) are more complicated because of structural considerations and the possibility of electrical and plumbing systems hidden in floors.
 And don’t forget the staircase!
-It can take up more space than anticipated and require the participation of many experts (architect, structural engineer, contractor, millworker) to design, approve, fabricate, and install.
+It can take up more space than anticipated and require the hiring of a few renovation experts (architect, structural engineer, contractor, millworker) to design, approve, fabricate, and install.

-These Sweeten renovators completed a horizontal combination to remove the two existing kitchens, rip out old parquet-glued-to-concrete floors, and demo some internal walls to create a third bedroom.
+These Sweeten homeowners, Zoe and Arvid, completed a horizontal combination in Lincoln Square.
+Their scope included removing the two existing kitchens, ripping out old parquet-glued-to-concrete floors, and taking down internal walls to create a third bedroom.